hlnajz/Nora_therapist_AI/README.md

 3. Start chatting and let it flow 🌊.

 🟢 **Available 24/7**
-🔗 *Soon to be integrated with Telegram, Messenger, and Web chat.*
+🔗 *Soon to be integrated with Telegram, Messenger*

 ---